bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### Home Assistant

+A smart home control center that can connect smart home devices from different brands.
+Here are some examples:

+- Use Siri to turn off a Xiaomi light.
+- Midea dishwasher sends a notification via an Xiao AI speaker when washing is complete.
+- Any camera automatically unlocks the door after facial recognition (requires Frigate).

-A smart home control center that can connect different brands of smart home devices together.
-For example, you can use Siri to control Xiaomi's lights. **My evaluation is that it has high playability and strong customization, but it's not worth the effort.
-It's very troublesome, better to just use Mi Home directly.**.
-The [Official Mi Home Integration](https://github.com/XiaoMi/ha_xiaomi_home) is being updated frequently, looking forward to the day it matures.
+**My evaluation is that it has high playability and strong customization, but it's very fiddly.
+Once set up, it's much better than Xiaomi Home.** Almost all network-connected devices can be integrated.
+The [official Xiaomi Home plugin](https://github.com/XiaoMi/ha_xiaomi_home) is frequently updated. ~~I look forward to the day it matures.~~ Just switch to devices that can connect to HA.

+### Frigate

+A powerful monitoring platform that supports hundreds of object detections, audio detections, and local facial recognition.
+It can be integrated with Home Assistant for real-time viewing and mobile notifications.

+Currently, my indoor cameras focus on detecting child crying sounds and send notifications to my phone, and my outdoor cameras immediately notify my phone when someone is detected.
+Actual tests show that notifications are delayed by less than 3 seconds from the event's occurrence, which is very fast.

+My i3-12100T's integrated graphics are more than enough for two 4K 20fps video streams, with average GPU usage below 10% and CPU usage even below 3%.
+I can't even see an increase in power consumption.

+Any camera that can stream is fine.
+I recommend onvif and rtsp protocols.
+Xiaomi cameras don't work; they're too closed.
+Perhaps they'll open up video streams when the Xiaomi NAS is released, but I'm not waiting.
+Home cameras are so cheap that I'll just replace them.

 ### ~~NextCloud~~